.

 • Archery range

-• Arts and crafts centre
+• Arts and crafts program area

 Did you know: The camp is on a stretch of the Northumberland Strait that is known for mussel farms.